Guide to THCa

 One of the hundreds of chemical compounds in cannabis, tetrahydrocannabinolic acid (THCa) is a cannabinoid acid.
 In other words, it’s the acidic form of THC.
 THCa is one of the many non-psychoactive cannabinoids in the cannabis plant [1].

-Learn more in The Future of THC.
+Learn more in The Ultimate Guide to THCa Flower

 But wait.
 That’s only part of the story.
 It turns out that something quite extraordinary happens to THCa when it is heated.
 In short, it’s only non-psychoactive if it is unheated or in raw cannabis.
 So, does the presence of THCa in cannabis indicate that it is hemp or marijuana?
 No, what defines hemp and marijuana is the amount of Delta-9 THC that cannabis contains.
 Don’t worry if you’re confused.
 Who wouldn’t be?
 Bear with us while we explain.